 - To backup optical discs, to keep the original save or make it available on systems without optical drive or access to the original.

-- To distribute contents.
+- To distribute content.
 Microsoft makes available copies of its Windows operating system as ISO images for instance that users can then burn to disc or Flash drive.

-- On the dark side of the Internet to distribute games, movies, music, and software.
+- On the dark side of the Internet to distribute games, movies, music, and software as 1:1 copies.

 - To make available an archive of discs on a computer.